richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/04-observability.md

 ![alt text](../../img/details-3.png)

-It looks like roughly 20% of the time the application is performing an abnormal Spark Shuffle.
+By inspecting the current run's metrics and comparing with the baseline, it looks like roughly 20% of the time the application is performing an abnormal Spark Shuffle.
 Next, open the Spark Application code and try to identify why that's happening.
 The code is located in ["observability/skewApp.py"](https://github.com/pdefusco/CDE_123_HOL/blob/main/observability/skewApp.py)

 #### Identify the Cause of a Failed CDE Spark Job in CDP Observability